comprobo25/comprobo25.github.io/How to/setup_your_environment.md

 ## Setup your Workspace with the Neato Packages

 Next, you'll be creating a workspace, downloading the packages required to connect to the Neato, and building those packages.
-You'll be learning more about what's going on in these steps later in the course, but if you are curious see [this ROS tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)
+You'll be learning more about what's going on in these steps later in the course, but if you are curious see [this ROS tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html).
+Note: if you are trying to run this in a VM with an Apple Silicon Mac, you can try (again, not supported officially) the steps below but replace the line where you checkout the ``neato_packages`` with ``git clone -b no_gazebo https://github.com/comprobo23/neato_packages``.

 {% include codeHeader.html %}
 ```bash